samikshamodi/TwoPassAssembler/README.md

 * Download this repository
 * Open terminal and navigate to the directory where the files are saved
 * Type python main.py
-* Enter input file name when asked.
+* Enter input file name when asked

 ## Working of a Two Pass Assembler
 ### First Pass: